NCCA/Lectures/MayaAPI/Commands/slides.md

 --

-## Utility Classes
+## Utility Classes (Wrappers)
 - MGlobal – a static class.
 Members perform mostly UI-related tasks
 - MStatus – passes return status codes (always check)
 - MString
 - MVector
 - MDagPath

---

-## MObject

-- Is a handle/reference to a Maya internal object
-- Valid use: determine object type and compatible function sets
-- Maya controls the deletion of MObjects
-- NEVER store an MObject – use immediately
-- MDagPaths can be stored

 ---

 ## Getting Started
 - Maya plugins are built as platform specific shared libraries, (.so, .mll , .bundle)
-- Under mac/linux we must use the same version of the compiler as used to build maya to avoid linker problems with the standard libraries
+- We must ensure correct ABI / VFX Reference platform on some platforms (Not as bad as it used to be!)
 - Linux: stdout is directed to shell (where goMaya was called in the case of the studio)
 - Windows: stdout is directed to an output window
 - General: stdout may not appear unless flushed